unique379r/strspy/README.md

 # strspy
 ![](figs/STRspy-workflow-cleanlogo.png)

+# NEWS: We are pleased to announce that soon we are going to release STRspy 2.0.
+Stay tuned.
+## What you should expect in STRspy 2.0
+### 1. DB_v2: Autosome and ChrY-specific STRs
+### 2. New Utility script to generate DB from Genebank and Fasta.
+### 3. New Interface of command line options
+### 4. New Benchmarking results with multiple datasets
+### 5. Docker container with the pre-installed tools to run the STRspy 2.0

 STRspy: a novel alignment and quantification-based state-of-the-art method, short tandem repeat (STR) detection calling tool designed specifically for long-read sequencing reads such as from Oxford nanopore technology (ONT) and PacBio.

 ## Cite